uschiLaa/spinebil/cran-comments.md

 * Debian Linux, R-release, GCC
 * Ubuntu Linux 16.04 LTS, R-release, GCC

+I did not include checks on Apple Silicon (M1) as it is not an official CRAN platform.

 ## R CMD check results

 0 errors | 0 warnings | 1 note